Linezolid

 About Linezolid

-Linezolid is used to treat bacterial infections of the lungs (pneumonia), and skin.
-It is also used to treat infections which are resistant to other antibiotics.
-Bacterial infections are caused due to the multiplication of harmful bacteria inside or on the body.
-Linezolid does not work against infections caused by the virus, including cold and flu.
+Linezolid is used to treat bacterial infections of the lungs (pneumonia), skin and soft tissues.
+It is also used to treat infections that are resistant to other antibiotics, such as vancomycin-resistant enterococcal infections.
+Bacterial infections are caused by the multiplication of harmful bacteria inside or on the body.

-In some cases, you may experience common side effects such as thrush (fungal infection), headache, metallic taste, diarrhoea, nausea, vomiting, dizziness, constipation, and indigestion.
-Most of these side effects do not require medical attention and will resolve gradually over time.
-However, you are advised to talk to your doctor if you experience these side effects persistently.
+You may experience common side effects, such as headache, a metallic taste, diarrhoea, nausea, vomiting, dizziness, constipation, and indigestion.
+Most of these side effects do not require medical attention.
+However, talk to your doctor if you experience these side effects persistently.

-Do not take Linezolid on your own, as self-medication may lead to antibiotic resistance in which antibiotics fail to act against specific bacterial infections.
-Consult your doctor if you are pregnant or planning for pregnancy.
-Linezolid passes into breastmilk, so do not take Linezolid if you are breastfeeding.
-Avoid alcohol consumption while taking Linezolid as it may cause increased dizziness.
-Linezolid may cause dizziness and vision problems, so be cautious while driving and operating machinery.
+Do not take Linezolid on your own, as it may lead to antibiotic resistance, in which antibiotics fail to act against specific bacterial infections.
+Consult your doctor if you are pregnant or planning to become pregnant before taking Linezolid.

 Uses of Linezolid